-So, we’re working to build this history of vending machine art, to honor those who’ve come before and to inspire those who come next.
+We’re working to build this history of vending machine art, to honor those who’ve come before and to inspire those who come next.

 Unfortunately, the history of art vending machines isn’t very well documented.
 If you’re currently involved in an art vending project, or have ever been involved, or know anyone who has, please contact me and I’ll add your information.
-Also, if you’ve been involved with any of the projects on this page please share any additional information with us.
-We’d really love to expand on this and make it as comprehensive a history as possible.

 Prehistory & Fluxus